rudyLi/storm-kafka-hdfs/README.md

 ####Exceptions
 1. `Exception in thread "main" java.lang.NoClassDefFoundError`, solution :

->1. copy dependency jars to every serve's directory of storm PATH `lib` (recomended)
+        1. copy dependency jars to every serve's directory of storm PATH `lib` (recomended)
         2. Include the dependency jar in your own jar( your own jar become larger and larger)

 2. `ERROR backtype.storm.util - Async loop died!
 java.lang.RuntimeException: java.nio.channels.UnresolvedAddressException`, solution:

-> Just mesioned before, can't find kafka broker host name, you must edit the server.propertis where `host.name` is your server ip
+        Just mesioned before, can't find kafka broker host name, you must edit the server.propertis where `host.name` is your server ip

-3. `java.lang.RuntimeException: java.lang.ClassCastException: [B cannot be cast to java.lang.String`, when I display every message received, solution is :
-> Message received is byte array , the message have to decode:
+3. `java.lang.RuntimeException: java.lang.ClassCastException: [B cannot be cast to java.lang.String`, when I display every message received, message received is byte array , the message have to decode:

-> `spoutConfig.scheme = new SchemeAsMultiScheme(new StringScheme());`
+        spoutConfig.scheme = new SchemeAsMultiScheme(new StringScheme());

 #### Different from previous version
 * the method `forceStartOffsetTime` is delated, instead you can change the field `forceFromStart` of spoutConfig, default value is false(It means get message from latest offset)